Razviar/mtga-pro-tracker/README.md

 5. Check if antiviruses or firewalls are blocking app traffic, add app to exception.

 ## Changelog
+v.1.7.7 released 18/06/2019 (Multiple Accounts Fix)
+* Long-lasting issue with multiple accounts support was finally fixed.
+At least, we hope so.
+We will keep closely monitor bug reports in this regard.
+* Many tiny bugfixes and improvements for more stable tracking.

 v.1.7.6 released 15/06/2019 (Progress Bar)
 * Process of long logs reading was slow and confusing for many users.
 We added nice progress bar so you could see log reading process.